open-cluster-management-io/enhancements/enhancements/sig-architecture/82-addon-template/README.md

 	// +optional
 	KubeClient *KubeClientRegistrationConfig `json:"kubeClient,omitempty"`

-	// KubeClient holds the configuration of the CustomSigner type registration
+	// CustomSigner holds the configuration of the CustomSigner type registration
 	// required when the Type is CustomSigner CustomSigner *CustomSignerRegistrationConfig `json:"customSigner,omitempty"` }

 type KubeClientRegistrationConfig struct {
-	// Permission represents the permission configuration of the addon agent to access the hub cluster
+	// Permissions represent the permission configurations of the addon agent to access the hub cluster
 	// +optional
-	Permission []HubPermissionConfig `json:"permission,omitempty"`
+	Permissions []HubPermissionConfig `json:"permissions,omitempty"`
 }

 // HubPermissionConfig configures the permission of the addon agent to access the hub cluster.